bretamyers/FabricTools/CapacityAutoScale/README.md

 ## Prerequisites
 - An Azure service principal
 - A Fabric capacity created within the Azure portal and assign the service principal as a capacity admin.
+- Enable of **User can create Fabric items** within the admin port of Microsoft Fabric.
-- Enable the "Allow service principals to create and use profiles" setting in the admin portal of Microsoft Fabric.
+- Enable the **Allow service principals to create and use profiles** setting in the admin portal of Microsoft Fabric.
 - Deployment of the Fabric Capacity Metrics App as a workspace.
 - Grant admin access to the service principal for the workspace that the Fabric Capacity Metircs App is deployed within.